amplication/docs/docs/plugins/private-plugins.md

 ![Publish Your Platform Console Changes](./assets/private-plugins/settings.png)

 :::note
-For a real-world example of using settings in your plugin, check out the [Supertokens authentication plugin](https://github.com/amplication/plugins/blob/a94dac7956e51903df0240eef7b704999fc6a752/plugins/auth-supertokens/src/index.ts#L160).
+For a real-world example of using settings in your plugin, see the [Supertokens authentication plugin](https://github.com/amplication/plugins/blob/a94dac7956e51903df0240eef7b704999fc6a752/plugins/auth-supertokens/src/index.ts#L160).
-For more detailed information about settings and configurations, see our [plugin settings documentation](/plugins/define-plugin-settings).
 :::

 ## Publish Your Plugin

 After adding a version to your plugin, configuring your plugin settings, and tagging your repository, it's time to publish your plugin.
+Publishing makes your plugin version available for use in services and templates, and sets it as the latest version.

 1. Go to your Platform Console
 2. Click on "Publish New Version" in your Platform Changes sidebar